-XV, In. the Grand-Lodge none can act as Wardens [64] But the Grand-Wardens themselves, if present; and if absent, the Grand-master, or the Person who presides in his Place, shall order private Wardens to act as Grand-Wardens pro tempore, whose Places are to be supply'd by two Fellow-Craft of the same Lodge, call'd forth to act, or sent thither by the particular Master thereof; or if by him omitted, then they shall be call'd by the Grand-Master, that so the Grand-Lodge may be always compleat.
+XV.
+In the Grand-Lodge none can act as Wardens.

+but the Grand-Wardens themselves, if present; and if abtent, the Grand-master, or the Person who presides in his Place, shall order private Wardens to act as Grand-Wardens pro tempore, whose Places are to be supply'd by two Fellow-Crast of the same Lodge, call'd forth to act, or fent thither by the particular Master thereof; or it by him omitted, then they shall be call'd by the Grand-Master, that so the Grand-Lodge may be always

 XVI.
-The Grand-Wardens, or any others, are first to advise with the Deputy about the Affairs of the Lodge or of the Brethren, and not to apply to the Grand-Master without the Knowledge of the Deputy, unless he refuse his Concurrence in any certain necessary Affair; in which Case, or in Case of any Difference between the Deputy and the Grand-Warders, or other Biethren, both Parties are to go by Concert [Consent?] to the Grand-Master, who can easily decide the Controversy and make up the Difference by virtue of his great Authority.
+The Grand-Wardens, or any others, are find to advise with the Deputy about the Affairs of the Lodge or of the Brethren, and not to apply to the Grand-Maffer without the Knowledge of the Deputy, unless he refule his Concurrence in any certain necessary Affair; in which Case, or in Case of any Difference between the Deputy and the Grand-Wardens, or other Brethren, both Parties are to go by Concert to the Grand-Master, who can easily decide the Controversy and make up the Difference by virtue of his great Authority.

-The Grand-Masler should receive no Intimation of Busiess concerning Masonry, but from his Deputy except in such certain Cases as his Worship can well Judge of; for if the Application to the Grand-Master be irregular, he can easily order the Grand-Wardens, or any other Brethren thus applying, to wait upon his Deputy who is to prepare the Business speedily, and to lay it orderly before his Worship.
+The Grand-Masser should receive no Intimation of Business concerning Masonry, but from his Deputy into except in such certain Cases as his Worship can well judge of; for if the Application to the Grand-Masser be irregular, he can easily order the Grand-Wardens, or any other Brethren thus applying, to wait upon his Deputy, who is to prepare the Business speedily, and to lay it orderly before his Worthip.

 XVII.
-No Grand-Master, Deputy Grand-Master, Grand-Wardens, Treasurer, Secretary, or whoever acts for them, or in their Stead pro tempore, can at the same Time be the Masler or Warden of a particular Lodge; but as soon as any of them has honourably discharg'd his Grand-Office, he returns to that Post or Station in his particular Lodge, from which he was call'd to officiate above.
+No Grand-Matter, Deputy Grand-Matter, Grand-Wardens, Treasurer, Secretary, or whoever acts for them, or in their Stead pro tempore, can at the same Tune be the Matter or Warden of a particular Looge; but as soon as any of them has honourably discharg'd his Grand-Office, he returns to that Post or Station in his particular Lodge, from which he was call'd to officiale above.

 XVIII.
-If the Deputy Grand-Master be sick, or necessarily absent, the Grand-Master may chuse any [65] Fellow-Craft he pleases to be his Deputy pro tempore: But he that is chosen Deputy at the Grand-Lodge, and the Grand-Wardens too, cannot be discharged without the Cause fairly appear to the Majority of ths Grand-Lodge; and the Grand-Master, if he is uneasy, may call a Grand-Lodge on purpose to lay the Cause before them, and to have their Advice and Concurrence: In which Case, the Majority of the Grand-Lodge, if they cannot reconcile the Master and his Deputy, or his Wardens, are to concur in allowing the Master to discharge his said Deputy or his said Wardens, and to chuse another Deputy immediately; and the said Grand-Lodge shall chuse other Wardens in that Case... that Harmony, and Peace may be preserved.
+If the Deputy Grand-Master be fick, or necessiliri y absent, the Grand-Master may chuse any Fellowe [ 65. ]

+low-Craft he pleases to be his Deputy pro tempore: But he that is chosen Deputy at the Grand-Lodge, and the Grand-Wardens too, cannot be discharged without the Cause fairly appear to the Majority of the Grand-Lodge; and the Grand-Master, if he is uneasy, may call a Grand-Lodge on purpose to lay the Cause before them, and to have their Advice and Concurrence: In which Case, the Majority of the Grand-Lodge, if they cannot reconcile the Master and his Deputy, or his Wardens, are to concur in allowing the Master to discharge his said!
+Deputy or his said Wardens, and to chuse another Deputy immediately; and the said Grand-Lodge shall chuse other Wardens in that Case, that Harmony and Peace may be preserved.

 XIX.
-If the Grand-Master should abuse his Power, and render himself unworthy of the Obedience and Subjection of the Lodges, he shall be treated in a Way, and Manner to be agreed upon in a new Regulation; because hitherto the antient Fraternity have had no Occasion for it, their former Grand-Masters having all behaved themselves worthy of that honourable Office..
+If the Grand-Master should abuse his Power, and render himself unworthy of the Obedience and Subjection of the Lodges, he shall be treated in a Way and Manner to be agreed upon in a new Regulation; because hitherto the antient Fraternity have had no Occasion for it, their former Grand-Masters having all behaved themfelves worthy of that honourable Office.

 XX.
-The Grand-Master, with his Deputy and Wardens, shall (at least once) go round and visit all the Lodges about Town during his Masterlhip.
+The Grand-Master, with his Deputy and Wardens, shall (at least once) go round and visit all the

+Lodges about Town during his Mastership.